lorriercom/lorrier-lr2/README.md

 -   You can update your BBG by latest image.
 Image flashing instructions are in [/bbg configuration/bbg\_flashing.md](https://github.com/lorriercom/lorrier-lr2/tree/master/bbg%20configuration/bbg_flashing.md) file.
-You have to update also the Routerboard by appropriate backup file after BBG update.
+Be sure you have also the Routerboard updated by latest backup file.

 -   LR2 Images download in [/bbg
     configuration/bbg\_images.md](https://github.com/lorriercom/lorrier-lr2/tree/master/bbg%20configuration/bbg_images.md)